macuartin/dnproxy/README.md

 | upstream.ip | str | a str containing an IPv4 or IPv6 address, where to send the message |
 | upstream.hostname | str | a str containing the server’s hostname. |

+Note: For Docker implementation it's recommended use 0.0.0.0 as dnproxy.host

 ## Check service